-Industrial water licences and water licence applications within the plan area are demands associated with brake cooling, enterprise, fish hatchery, processing, pulp mill, watering, and workcamps.
+Industrial water licences and water licence applications within the plan area are demands associated with fire protection, institution, mining, ponds, processing, pulp mill, watering, and fish hatcheries.

 Commercial fish hatcheries and/or rearing purposes shall require an industrial water licence.
 Use of water by government and non-profit organizations will be licenced as conservation purpose.
 Information on fish species and size, water temperature requirements, and operating methods will be required in support of an application for water licence.
 Fish Farm and Waste Management Permits will also be required.
 Offstream storage is required for fish ponds associated with commercial fish farming.